-Optimising your content for search engines is incredibly important and a practice many companies are not doing.
-As we know, search engines require content specifically in text form, and optimising this for Google will ensure the Google crawlers understand the article better.
+In 2020, optimising your content for search engines is incredibly important and a practice many companies are not doing.
+As we know, search engines require content specifically in text form, and optimising this content for Google will ensure the Google crawlers understand the article better.
 It will also tell the search engine where to rank it.
 There is great value in taking time to craft an article to rank highly on a search keyword or phrase.

 Meta Title Tag